1 Day Inca Trail to Machu Picchu Trip Details

 PRIVATE PRICE 1 person only:

 We require a minimum of 2 hikers in order to start the trek.
-For solo travellers- please inquire on the dates you are looking to trek.
+If you are a solo traveler- please inquire on the dates you are looking to trek so you can join an existing group.

 - 18 to 25 years old: $30 USD.
 Information required on student card: name of university, student name, photo of student, expiration date etc. A copy of the card is required at booking for government approval for discount.